geoffoliver/personal-homepage/README.md

 # Importing data

-Once you've got a copy of your data (and your site is setup), extract it and put it in a folder that PageFeed can access.
+Once you've got a copy of your data (and your site is setup), put it in a folder that PageFeed can access.
 I suggest the `tmp` folder.
-The files you extracted should only be _one level deep_.
-So, if you extract your twitter data and it gives you a folder called "someusername-data-1231a", just put that folder in the `tmp` folder (or wherever).
-If your data is in a folder _in a folder_ the importer will fail.
-After all that, run an importer!
+After that, run an importer!

 ## Data importers